suhailvs/stackschools/README.md

 **upload sitemaps to server**

-pull the changes in stackschools_datas and move the folder.
+pull the changes in stackschools_datas and move folder `sitemaps` to `/var/www/stackschools/`.